qiwang-katherine/qiwang-katherine.github.io/_pages/interests.md

 author_profile: true
 ---

-Beyond research, I find a lot of joy in music and dance.

 I started learning the **guzheng** (a classical Chinese plucked string instrument) at the age of six, and earned my Level 10 certification from the China Nationalities Orchestra Society at ten.
 Over the years, I have given several solo performances.
-The guzheng has been a quiet companion through the years — a way to slow down and find stillness.
+The guzheng has remained a quiet presence in my life — a place to find stillness.

 <figure class="interest-image">